 8.1 Define binary for APBs

 Choose transfected cells for analysis by looking for signal in 561nm channel.
-Following procedure in 7.1, define threshold in both GFP (telomere DNA FISH) and Cy5 (PML IF) channel to generate binary for telomeres and PML bodies, respectively.
-GFP and Cy5 binary layers and create a new layer containing particles that both have GFP and Cy5 signal to represent co-localization of PML body on telomeres, thus APBs.
+Following the procedure in 7.1, define threshold in both GFP (telomere DNA FISH) and Cy5 (PML or SUMO IF) channel to generate binary for telomeres and PML bodies or SUMO, respectively.
+Merge GFP and Cy5 binary layers and create a new layer containing particles that both have GFP and Cy5 signal to represent co-localization of PML body on telomeres, thus APBs.

-8.2 Calculate APB number and intensity
+8.2 Calculate APB/SUMO number and intensity

 Subtract image background following 7.2.
-Link APB binary layer to Cy5 channel following 7.3.
-Calculate APB number and intensity and export data to excel following 7.4.
+Link APB/SUMO binary layer to Cy5 channel following 7.3.
+Calculate APB/SUMO number and intensity.
+Export and plot data following 7.4.

 REPRESENTATIVE RESULTS:

-Representative images of SUMO identified by telomere DNA FISH of and SUMO protein IF are shown in Figure .
-Cells with SIM SUMO1 and SUMO 2/3 SIM mutant, suggesting SUMO is .
+Representative images of telomeric localization of SUMO identified by telomere DNA FISH and SUMO protein IF are shown in Figure 2.
+Cells with SIM recruitment enriched SUMO1 and SUMO 2/3 on telomeres compared to cells with SIM mutant recruitment.
+This indicates SIM dimerization induced SUMO enrichment on telomeres depends on SUMO-SIM interactions.

 A representative time lapse movie of TRF1 and SIM after dimerization is shown in Video 1.
-Snapshots at four timepoints are shown in Figure .
+Snapshots at four time points are shown in Figure 3A.
 SIM was successfully recruited to telomeres and both SIM and TRF1 foci became larger and brighter, as predicted for liquid droplet formation and growth (Figure 1B).
-In addition, fusion of TRF1 foci was observed (Figure ), which led to telomere clustering as shown in the reduced telomere number (Figure ) and increased telomere intensity over time (Figure ).
-In contrast, SIM mutant was recruited to telomeres after dimerization but did not induce any droplet formation or telomere clustering (Figure , , , Video 2).
+In addition, fusion of TRF1 foci was observed (Figure 3B), which led to telomere clustering as shown in the reduced telomere number (Figure 3E) and increased telomere intensity over time (Figure 3D).
+In contrast, SIM mutant was recruited to telomeres after dimerization but did not induce any droplet formation or telomere clustering, as telomere intensity did not grow and telomere number did not reduce (Figure 3C, D, E, Video 2).
+This indicates that phase separation and thus telomere clustering is driven by SUMO-SIM interactions.

 The reversal of phase separation and telomere clustering after adding excess free TMP is shown in Video 3.
-Snapshots at four timepoints are shown in Figure .
-Agreeing with the predicted condensate dissolution and de-clustering of telomeres, telomere number increased, and telomere intensity decreased over time (Figure , C).
+Snapshots at four time points are shown in Figure 4A.
+Agreeing with the predicted condensate dissolution and de-clustering of telomeres, telomere number increased, and telomere intensity decreased over time (Figure 4B, C).

-Representative images of APBs identified by telomere DNA FISH of and PML protein IF are shown in Figure .
+Representative images of APBs identified by telomere DNA FISH and PML protein IF are shown in Figure 5.
 Cells with SIM recruited have more APBs than cells with SIM mutant recruited, suggesting dimerization-induced condensates are indeed APBs.

 The figures here show representative images.
 For statistical analysis with more cells, please refer to Zhang et. al., 202011.